hao3k/SC1015-Project/README.md

 ## About

 This is our Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on Mobile phones from Kaggle (https://www.kaggle.com/datasets/anas123siddiqui/mobiles).
+Detailed analysis are inside the notebook file under the markdown section.
 For detailed walkthrough, please view the source code in order from:

 1. Data Preprocessing Cleaning and Exploratory Analysis ()
 2. Model 1 K Nearest Neighbours ()